montif1975/Wifi-Light-Thermo/README.md

 | /settings         |           YES        |        NO            |
 | /advparams        |           YES        |        NO            |

-There are other pages to set the thresholds but are not implemented yet.
+There are other pages to set the thresholds but they are not implemented yet.

-The reply to /info request is the following:
+The response to /info request is the following:
 ![info](/resources/info.jpg "info web page response")

-The reply to /settings page depends on the wifi mode; in AP mode the response is:
+The response to /settings page depends on the wifi mode; in AP mode the response is:
 ![settings](/resources/settings_ap.jpg "settings web page response in AP mode")

 In Station mode (STA), the response is:
 ![settings](/resources/settings_sta.jpg "settings web page response in STA mode")